-Webmasters have invariably substituted 302 redirects for a 301 redirect and have caused issues for a website.
-Search engines handle these types of redirects differently and may need to determine if one was used by mistake.
-The wrong redirect can cause a loss of traffic to the website.
-Know the difference between 301 and 302 redirects and follow best practices to optimize website SEO performance.
+Webmasters have invariably substituted 302 redirects for a 301 redirect which causes issues for a website.
+The user's search experience may be the same as both options land the user on the appropriate webpage.
+However, search engines handle these types of redirects differently - the 302 redirect means that the page has been moved temporarily and other, 301, means that a new page has taken over permanently.
+Your site may need to determine if one was used by mistake.
+The wrong redirect can cause a loss of traffic to that specific webpage or many pages on your site.
+Know the difference between a 301 and 302 redirects and follow best practices to optimize website SEO performance.

 What is a 301 Redirect?

 A 301 redirect is used to make sure that search engines and users are sent to the correct page.
 A 301 status code is used when any page has been permanently moved to another location.
 Users will now see the new URL as it has replaced the old page.
 This will change the URL of the page when it shows in search engine results.
 For websites hosted on servers that run Apache, website developers or owners need to access the .htaccess file within the server.
 If your site is hosted on a server running other software, check with your host company for more details.

 A 301 redirect is a permanent redirect.
 This is not useful for temporary changes or instances of A/B testing.
 The 301 Redirect should be used when:

 - Links to any outdated URLs need to be sent to your desired page.
 A case in point would be the merging of two webpages or websites that are migrating permanently.